camusdb/camusdb.github.io/docs/serializable-retries.md

 ## What causes a retry

-A retry follows one of these five conditions:
+A retry follows one of these conditions:

 - Another transaction wrote a key that conflicts.
 - A read dependency changed before the commit.